deekayen/eagleboards/_prepare/10-eagle-project-workbook-guide.md

 ## Project details

 Plan your work by describing the
-1. present condition,􏰁
+1. present condition,
 2. the method,
-3. materials to be used,􏰃
+3. materials to be used,
-4. project helpers, and a􏰄
+4. project helpers, and a
-5. time schedule for carrying out the project,􏰅
+5. time schedule for carrying out the project,
 6. the estimated cost of the project, and
 7. 􏰆how the needed funds will be obtained.
 8. Describe any safety hazards you might face and